 - 1 teaspoon smoked paprika

 - 2 cups chicken broth

 - salt and pepper

 - Heat medium pot over medium-high heat.
-Add 2 tbsp oil.
-When oil is hot, add sausage and brown, about 2 minutes.
-Remove sausage with slotted spoon and set aside.
+Add 2 tablespoon oil.
+When the oil is hot, add sausage and brown, about 2 minutes.
+Remove sausage with a slotted spoon and set aside.